Office 2010 and SharePoint 2010 Value Grows in the Cloud

 With the maturation of virtualization of applications, desktops and servers, the introduction of Office 2010 and SharePoint 2010 marks an inflection point for information architectures.
 Windows 7 has sold more than 150 million copies, as of this week, suggesting that a major transition from previous generations of productivity and collaboration is also getting underway as companies seek to leverage the capabilities of the new Windows stack.
 Hardware sales, which market research firm IDC estimates will grow by 20 percent in 2010, will not reflect the greatest impact of Windows 7, since new hardware upgrades no longer map one-to-one with software upgrades.

-In this edition of TechNet On, a Forrester Research study, The Total Economic Impact of Microsoft SharePoint Server 2010, commissioned by Microsoft, points to three major findings:
+In this edition of TechNet On, a Forrester Research study, The Total Economic Impact of Microsoft SharePoint Server 2010 (no longer available), commissioned by Microsoft, points to three major findings:

 None of this, however, includes the impact of “cloud” implementations on costs in the coming years.
 The migration of corporate and small-business data centers into the cloud, through virtualization of servers within the data center or the hosting of software–as-a-service, will transform the real cost of operating software.
 Taking an analogy from previous industries that have moved from selling hardware to selling service or experience, the change in computational expenses will be as dramatic as the shift from purchasing automobile or truck fleets to leasing them, which drove down costs beginning in the 1970s.